 Unit 6 - Proposal Items

-In this unit, we will take a close look at ways you can price your projects.
+In Unit 6, we will take a close look at ways you can price your projects.
 We have three items to check in this Unit: Groups, Options, and Categories.
-You can add groups and options to the provided spreadsheet "Kompass_Configuration and Business Processes.xlsx".
-Categories cannot be edited.

 Options are where the costs are stored, and they are the items at the bottom of the chain.
 Groups are used to gather similar options.
 As can be seen for the day and night shifts, senior and junior engineers are duplicate items purely because their day shift costs can differ from the night shift costs.
 Categories are located at the top of the chain and are used to gather similar groups.